 1.4 All provisions in these terms and conditions which are only directed to a client who is not a private individual are fully applicable to a client who is a private individual, or should be construed as such, unless the client proves that this cannot reasonably be expected of it or her in the relevant circumstances.

 1.5 These general terms and conditions have been filed with the relevant Chamber of Commerce Haaglanden under number 27.290.116.

 2.1 Unless a deadline for acceptance is expressly stated therein in writing, price specifications in offers are not binding on our part and serve only as an invitation to issue an order.

-2.2.
-A contract is only concluded when we have expressly accepted an order or actually proceed with the execution of the order.
+2.2 An agreement is only concluded when we have expressly accepted an order or actually proceed with the execution of the order.

-4.1 Delivery is effected to a location to be designated by the Client.
+4.1 Delivery is effected to a location to be designated by the client.

 4.2 Delivery times stated by us are approximate and should not be regarded as strict deadlines.
 In case of late delivery, we must therefore be given written notice of default, wherein we are given a reasonable period of time to still fulfil delivery.

 a. circumstances other than those of which we are aware when we stated the delivery time or execution period: the delivery time or execution period will be extended by the time we require, taking into account our scheduling, to execute the order under those circumstances;

 b. suspension of obligations by us: the delivery time or execution period will be extended by the time we require, taking into account our scheduling, to execute the order after the grounds for said suspension have been reversed.

 Unless the client proves otherwise, the duration of the extension of delivery time or execution period is presumed to be necessary and due to a situation as described under a and b above.